Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     }
 ```

-You have noticed the `GraphicsDevice` is also used to initialize the `SpriteBatch` in the `LoadContent` function:
+You may have noticed the `GraphicsDevice` is also used to initialize the `SpriteBatch` in the `LoadContent` function:

 ```csharp
     protected override void LoadContent()